Morten Eskesen (footballer)

-Morten Eskesen (born 24 January 1968) is a former Danish football player and now manager of the Denmark national under-18 football team.
+Morten Eskesen (born 24 January 1968) is a Danish former football player and now manager of the Denmark national under-18 football team.

 He played at Køge Boldklub until he retired in 2004 and became manager of Kalundborg GB in the Danish 2nd Divisions in 2005.

 In July 2019, he became new manager of FC Helsingør.
 In January 2023 he left Helsingør to become new manager of the Denmark national under-18 football team.